 Travel time Bay of Islands to Coromandel Peninsula – 6 hours

 Renowned worldwide as a spectacular holiday destination, with warm white sandy beaches, misty rainforests and wilderness a-plenty, the Coromandel is the ideal place to relax and unwind.
-In the afternoon explore the Coromandel Peninsula with your tour guide.
+Relax on the coastline, exploring beaches, volcanic reefs and the world-famous Cathedral Cove!

 Stay 2 nights in Whitianga, Coromandel.

 In the afternoon visit Hot Water Beach and dig your own hot pool, option to go for a picturesque walk along this stretch of coastline – the scenery is stunning.

-Travel time Coromandel Peninsula to Rotorua 252 km / 157 miles, 3 hours
+Travel time Coromandel Peninsula to Rotorua – 3 hours